Bounds on cohomological support varieties: Upper bounds on cohomological support

 Avramov \cite[Problem 4.3]{Avramov:1989a} asked if every central element in $\pi^2(R)$ arises from an embedded deformation of $R$.
 This has been answered affirmatively in some specific cases in \cite{Avramov:1989a} and \cite{Lofwall:1994}.
 Iyengar had previously shown that free summands of $I/I^2$ give rise to central elements of $\pi^2(R)$ \cite{Iyengar:2001}, and Johnson has recently shown that if $I$ is a licci ideal, then $R$ has an embedded deformation if and only if $I/I^2$ has a free summand \cite{Johnson:2022}.
 However, Dupont has shown that there is a (non-standard) graded ring $R$ with a central element in $\pi^2(R)$ that does \emph{not} admit any embedded deformation compatible with the grading \cite{Dupont}; the ungraded analogue remains open. \end{remark}

-\begin{remark} \Cref{th_radical_support} says that each radical element in $\pi^2(R)$ defines a hyperplane containing $\V_R(R)$, and therefore to solve Avramov's Problem it is sufficient to show that every hyperplane containing $\V_R(R)$ gives rise to an embedded deformation of $R$; whether this holds was asked by the third author in \cite[Question~5.3.8]{Pollitz:2021}.
-Answering Avramov's question using this strategy would also show that elements of $\rad^2(\pi^*(R))$ are in fact central.
+\begin{remark} \Cref{th_radical_support} says that each radical element in $\pi^2(R)$ defines a hyperplane containing $\V_R(R)$, and therefore to solve \cite[Problem 4.3]{Avramov:1989a} it is sufficient to show that every hyperplane containing $\V_R(R)$ gives rise to an embedded deformation of $R$; whether this holds was asked by the third author in \cite[Question~6.3.8]{Pollitz:2021}.
+Answering Avramov's problem using this strategy would also show that elements of $\rad^2(\pi^*(R))$ are in fact central.

 Moreover, from a computational and experimental aspect, $\V_R(R)$ is easier to compute than $\rad^2(\pi^*(R))$.
 Indeed, when $R$ is not complete intersection $\pi^*(R)$ is an infinite dimensional graded $k$-space having exponential growth, and testing whether an element is radical is not realistic in examples.
-On the other hand, to calculate $\V_R(R)$ one needs only a system of higher homotopies on a minimal resolution of $\widehat{R}$ over $Q$ \cite[Section~7]{Eisenbud:1980}, and this amounts to computing a finite number of matrices.
-This will be discussed in future work. \end{remark}
+On the other hand, to calculate $\V_R(R)$ one needs only a system of higher homotopies on a minimal resolution of $\widehat{R}$ over $Q$ \cite[Section~7]{Eisenbud:1980}, and this amounts to computing a finite number of matrices. \end{remark}

 \begin{remark} We expect the embedding in \Cref{th_radical_support} to be an isomorphism.
-That is, when $k$ is algebraically closed, there is an equality
+That is, when $k$ is algebraically closed, we expect an equality

-Such a result would make the connection between Avramov's question \cite[Problem 4.3]{Avramov:1989a} and the third author's question \cite[Question~5.3.8]{Pollitz:2021} even stronger: Together, (\ref{eq_rad_hyp}) and \cite[Question~5.3.8]{Pollitz:2021} amount to the statement that $R$ has an embedded deformation if and only if $\rad^2(\pi^*(R))$ is nonzero.
-This strengthens \cite[Problem 4.3]{Avramov:1989a} from central elements to radical elements. \end{remark}
+Such a result would make the connection between Avramov's question \cite[Problem 4.3]{Avramov:1989a} and the third author's question \cite[Question~6.3.8]{Pollitz:2021} even stronger: Together, (\ref{eq_rad_hyp}) and \cite[Question~6.3.8]{Pollitz:2021} amount to the statement that $R$ has an embedded deformation if and only if $\rad^2(\pi^*(R))$ is nonzero.
+This would strengthen \cite[Problem 4.3]{Avramov:1989a} from central elements to radical elements. \end{remark}